Dog Lover for Life

 Henry was a bit wary of him at first.
 His whiskers are sharp because they are growing and his baby teeth are like little pins but as his confidence around Stitch has grown so has their love for one another.
 Despite how much it pains me to admit it I think Henry is Stitch’s favourite!
 When it comes to Ollie and Stitch it gives me a good giggle because it’s safe to say the cheeky side of Stitch seems to come out.
 I often hear Ollie repeating:

-I will update you on Stitch’s progress as he grows and I’ll be posting regular pictures of him to my instagram which you can follow here.
+I will update you on Stitch’s progress as he grows and I’ll be posting regular pictures of him to my Instagram so give me a follow to stay up to date

 More From Me